anirudh-munipalli/ZindaCSS/README.md

 Your file is monitored for changes as soon as you save your file, and a new stylesheet is generated immediately

 You can group classes together.
-If many elements have the same style, you can simply use <zindagroups> for adding styles accross many elements.
+If many elements have the same style, you can simply use `<zindagroup>` for adding styles accross many elements.

 ## Documentation